Exercise can improve flexibility, strength, balance, energy levels, mood, and self-esteem.

 - Weight training

 Exercising with Limited Mobility

 You don’t need to have full mobility to reap the benefits of exercise.
-A physical therapist can evaluate your strengths, limitations and level of fitness and structure and safe and effective fitness program.
-According to Dr Mercola of Peak Fitness, if someone is able to stand, low-impact exercises like walking, tai chi, swimming and yoga might be good options.
-If a person needs to be seated while exercising, chair yoga or modified tai chi might be considered.5
+A physical therapist can evaluate your strengths, limitations, and levels of fitness and structure and safe and effective fitness program.
+According to Dr. Mercola of Peak Fitness, if someone is able to stand, low-impact exercises like walking, tai chi, swimming, and yoga might be good options.
+If a person needs to be seated while exercising, chair yoga, or modified tai chi might be considered.5

 Before starting any new exercise routines, always seek the advice of a medical professional.